 - Affirmation journal writing provides positivity and affirmations of a person, a group or an experience.

-- Dancing and dressing up is a chance for children to ham it up with costumes and accessories.
+- Vacation care kids activities that encourages dancing and dressing up.
+This is a chance for children to ham it up with costumes and accessories.
 This activity also encourages children to explore movement and release creativity and energy.

 - History week is an opportunity for kids to know more about the brave men and women who made history and how once upon a time they were their age and did not have the resources now freely available to them.